A Cactus pear / Prickly pear and Watermelon Smoothie recipe, refreshing, vegan inspired by the Maltese Opuntia fruit, full of nutrients!

 - Fresh leaves of Mint or Basil

-If you buy the prickly pears from a grocery store they should have no spines whatsoever so you just need to engrave each fruit along its body using a knife and then peel the skin off.
+If you buy the prickly pears from a grocery store they should have no spines whatsoever (thanks to Maltese people!) so you just need to engrave each fruit along its body using a knife and then peel the skin off.
 Cut the fruit in half and remove the seeds.
-If you prefer to pick them up from the fields/ streets please find some tips at the end of this post for your hands and stomach safety!
+If you prefer to pick them up from the fields/ streets please find some tips from the locals at the end of this post for your hands and stomach safety!

-Cut the watermelon in half too and remove the flesh and the nutritious rind and mix it with the prickly pears.
+Cut the watermelon in half and remove the flesh and the nutritious rind and mix it with the prickly pears.
 Do not remove the seeds (especially the beige ones) unless your blender is not powerful enough – believe it or not they have some health benefits as well!
-Important: Do not ruin the green outer skin as this is going to be your serving bowl!
+Important: Do not ruin the green outer skin as this is going to be the ideal (and eco-friendly!) serving bowl!

 Put all the ingredients, apart from the ice and the fresh leaves, in a blender and blend them for at least 2 minutes.
 If you rather a very sweet smoothie just add 1-2 spoons of honey or maple syrup and blend again.
 Add slowly the ice cubes and keep blending to achieve the desirable texture.

-Tips for harvesting if you don’t buy them from a grocery (which is very likely as in Mexico, Cyprus, South Italy, Greece or Malta this awkward fruit is usually everywhere and for FREE when the cacti don’t belong to anyone of course!) please keep reading as it is very very important to prepare them properly!
+If you don’t buy them from a grocery (which is very likely as in Mexico, Cyprus, South Italy, Greece or Malta this awkward fruit is usually everywhere and for FREE when the cacti don’t belong to anyone of course!) please keep reading as it is very very important to prepare them properly!
 Few cases have been reported to the hospitals in Malta due to insufficient preparation :

 - Wear hard gloves and maybe use kitchen pliers to twist the fruits first